Alluxio/alluxio/docs/en/File-System-API.md

 storage is the memory, SSD, and/or HDD allocated to Tachyon workers.
 Under storage is the storage resource managed by the underlying storage system, such as S3, Swift or HDFS.
 Users can specify the interaction with the Tachyon's native storage and under storage through `ReadType` and `WriteType`.
-`ReadType` specifies whether the data should be written concurrently to Tachyon storage during a read opertion. `WriteType` specifies the data write behavior when writing a new file.
+`ReadType` specifies the data read behavior when writing a new file, ie. whether the data should be saved in Tachyon Storage. `WriteType` specifies the data write behavior when writing a new file, ie. whether the data should be written in Tachyon Storage.

 Below is a table of the expected behaviors of `ReadType`.
 Reads will always prefer Tachyon storage over the under storage system.